 The Juno spacecraft is massive.
 As you can see in the photo above, the body of the craft dwarfs the human standing next to it.
 When it has its solar array fully extended, it’s larger than a professional basketball court.
 The only way they could get this craft into space was to launch it aboard an Atlas V551 rocket.

-Next: You won’t believe how fast this thing traveled to get to Jupiter.
+Next: You won’t believe how fast this thing traveled to Jupiter.

 2. This is one of the fastest crafts we’ve ever launched